 Prostate cancer is a malignancy that develops from cells of the prostate gland that may eventually spread outside the gland to other parts of the body.
-The prostate gland is about the size of a walnut, although it can grow larger, and is behind the base of the penis and under the bladder.
+The prostate gland is typically the size of a walnut, and is behind the base of the penis and under the bladder.
 The main function of the prostate is to make fluid that carries sperm.

 In general, men 50 and older should receive annual prostate cancer screenings.
 However, African-American men and men with close family members who have had prostate cancer are at greatest risk.
 These men should begin prostate cancer screenings at age 40.

 - Problems passing urine, such as pain, difficulty starting or stopping the stream or dribbling

 - Low back pain

 - Pain with ejaculation